 The command/result code field is used to return management operation results for response messages.
-If a SUCCESS completion code is returned then the specified response parameters (if any) must also be returned in the response.
+If a SUCCESS completion code is returned then the specified response parameters (if any) shall also be returned in the response.
 If an error completion code (not SUCCESS) is returned by the responder, unless otherwise specified, the responder shall not return any additional parametric data and the requester shall ignore any additional parameter data provided in the response (if any).
 See Table 13 for the completion codes.

-Table 13 - MCTP Control Message Completion Codes
+Table 13 - MCTP control message completion codes

 Value Name Description 0x00 SUCCESS The Request was accepted and completed normally.
 0x01 ERROR This is a generic failure message.
 (It should not be used when a more specific result code applies.)
 0x02 ERROR_INVALID_DATA The packet payload contained invalid data or an illegal parameter value.
 0x03 ERROR_INVALID_LENGTH The message length was invalid.
 (The Message body was larger or smaller than expected for the particular request.)
-0×04 ERROR_NOT_READY The Receiver is in a transient state where it is not ready to receive the corresponding message.
-0x05 ERROR_UNSUPPORTED_CMD The command field in the control type of the received message is unspecified or not supported on this endpoint.
-This completion code must be returned for any unsupported command values received in MCTP control Request messages.
+0x04 ERROR_NOT_READY The Receiver is in a transient state where it is not ready to receive the corresponding message.
+0x05 ERROR_UNSUPPORTED_CMD The command code field of the received message is unspecified or not supported on this endpoint.
+This completion code shall be returned for any unsupported command values received in MCTP control Request messages.
 0x80- 0xFF COMMAND_SPECIFIC This range of completion code values is reserved for values that are specific to a particular MCTP control message.
-The particular values (if any) and their definition is provided in the specification for the particular command. all other Reserved Reserved
+The particular values (if any) and their definition is provided in the specification for the particular command.
+All other Reserved Reserved

-10.3 Set Endpoint ID
+12.4 Set Endpoint ID

-- 1710 The Set Endpoint ID command assigns an EID to an endpoint.
-This command should only be issued by a - 1711 bus owner to assign an EID to an endpoint at a particular physical address.
-Since it is assumed the - 1712 Endpoint does not already have an EID assigned to it, or because the EID is unknown, the destination - 1713 EID in the message will typically be set to the special null destination EID value.
+The Set Endpoint ID command assigns an EID to an endpoint and sets its Discovered Flag for the endpoint on the physical bus from which this command was received.
+This command should only be issued by a bus owner to assign an EID to an endpoint at a particular physical address.
+Since it is assumed the Endpoint does not already have an EID assigned to it, or because the EID is unknown, the destination EID in the message will typically be set to the special null destination EID value.